Abhinav0710rajput/Normalizing_Flows_RE/README.md

 _______________________

-This repository contains the implementation of Normalizing Flows for estimating probabilities of failure in structural reliability analysis.
+This projects contains the implementation of Normalizing Flows for estimating probabilities of failure in structural reliability analysis.
 The primary goal is to use a Planar Flow model as an importance sampling distribution to efficiently estimate very small failure probabilities.

 ## File Structure